markamdev/cenvirolib/README.md

 make
 ```

 In case you're downloading the project to your PC but want to use in applications launched on Raspberry Pi please define which compiler should be used.
-In my case it's *arm-linux-gnueabihf-gcc*:
+Fo example it can be ***arm-linux-gnueabihf-gcc***:

 ```bash
 git clone https://github.com/markamdev/cenvirolib
 make CC=arm-linux-gnueabihf-gcc
 ```

-In output directory (*./build*) you will find necessary header files (*cel_\*.h*) and library itself (*cenvirolib.a*).
+In output directory (*./build*) you will find necessary header files (*cel_\*.h*) and library itself (*libcenviro.a*).

 ## Functionality

+The goal of this project was to provide simple C library for Enviro pHat support.
+The intention was to make this shield easy to use - not to exhaust all possible configurations of the onboard chips.
+That's why only simple mode of operation is available for each of the sensors.
+Of course, as the full source code is available, developer can modify configuration flow to obtain desired results.

+Library has 4 logical modules with one header file each:

+* LED support - turning onboard white LEDs on and off (see [this chapter](#led-control))
+* "Weather" support - reading envirornment temperature and atmosspheric pressure (see [this chapter](#barometer-and-thermometer))
+* Light sensor support - reading lighting level and data from color sensor (see [this chapter](#light-sensor))
+* Motion sensor support - reading information about orientation (compass) and acceleration (see [this chapter](#motion-sensor))

 ## API

 ### LED control

+Available functions are declared in *cel_leds.h*.

 ### Barometer and thermometer

+Available functions are declared in *cel_weather.h*.

+### Light sensor

+This module is *not yet implemented*.

 ### Motion sensor

+This module is *not yet implemented*.

+## Demo and sample applications

+This project provides some sample applications that uses selected CEnviroLib features:

 ## License